 Taking an epic fantasy book series and transforming it from a cult hit into the most talked about drama in the world, the show has pushed the boundaries on what can be achieved on the small screen.

 But what about all the TV viewers who are still lagging when it comes to knowing their Dothraki from their Daenerys?

-Game of Thrones seasons 1-7 are available to buy now on the BT TV Store and here is our quick beginner’s guide for anyone preparing to walk into the world of Westeros.
+Game of Thrones seasons 1-8 are available to buy now in the BT TV Store and here is our quick beginner's guide for anyone preparing to walk into the world of Westeros for the first time.

 1. Know your Houses